Lower Gravity Demonstratable Testbed for Space Robot Experiments: EVALUATION

 \section{EVALUATION}

-To keep the fidelity of the lower gravity by a counterweight, it is essential to prevent the robot from getting unnecessary horizontal disturbance by the controlled force for gravity cancellation.
-In our developed test bench, the target tracking system keeps the counterweighting force vertical along with the target movement.
+In our developed test bench, the target tracking system keeps the counterweighting force precisely vertical along with the robot movement, which is essential to prevent the robot from getting unnecessary horizontal disturbance by the controlled force for gravity cancellation.
 An evaluation test was conducted to assess the performance of the system.
-For this test, a cart was attached instead of a robot, and a three-axis force sensor was inserted between the cable and the cart's top surface to measure the counter force's vector.
+For this test, a cart was attached instead of a robot, and a three-axis force sensor was inserted between the cable and the cart's top surface to measure the counter force's vector (see \fig{testResult}(a)).
 The cart was linearly almost 1\;m pushed towards the direction of positive $x$ and $y$, and the force vector and the cart velocity were recorded by the force sensor and the motion capturing system, respectively.
-The compensation force value was 20\;N, and the test was conducted five times.
+The compensation force value was set to 20\;N or 40\;N, and the test was conducted five times, respectively.
 A representative result is shown in \fig{testResult}.
-Through the five attempts, the average velocity of the cart was 4\;cm/s (min: 2.9\;cm/s, max: 4.3\;cm/s).
-Throughout all trials, the angle from the vertical of the force acting on the target was kept between {$\pm 1$\;deg} (\fig{testResult}(a)), which results in horizontal components of the force being less than only 0.5\;N (\fig{testResult}(b)), which is 2.5\% of the 20\;N of the offloading force, while the target moves.
+Through the total ten attempts, the average velocity of the cart was 34\;mm/s (min: 25\;mm/s, max: 43\;mm/s).
+Throughout all trials, while the target moves, the angle from the vertical of the force acting on the target was kept between {$\pm 1.5$\;deg} (\fig{testResult}(b)), which results in horizontal components of the force being less than only 0.5\;N (\fig{testResult}(c)), which is 1.3\% of the 40\;N of the offloading force.

 Furthermore, a space exploration robot demonstration using the testbed is showcased in \fig{climbing}.
-In this demonstration, a four-limbed cliff-climbing robot, HubRobo \cite{uno2021hubrobo}, was deployed on the 45$^\circ$ inclined irregular slope simulating the Lunar gravity.
+In this demonstration, a four-limbed cliff-climbing robot, HubRobo \cite{uno2021hubrobo} (mass: 3.0\;kg), was deployed on the 45$^\circ$ inclined irregular slope.
+The counterweight mass was determined to be 3.5\;kg (robot gimbal mass (1.0\;kg) + 5/6 of HubRobo mass), simulating the Lunar gravity.
+In practice, a certain percentage of the calculated value was added to the counterweight to offset the friction.
 By the accurate target tracking, we confirmed the force for gravity offloading was kept vertical (see the cable trajectory in \fig{climbing}) during the robot's locomotion.